 Nauto In-Cab Alerts Reduced All Distraction Measures between 40 and 47 Percent

-PALO ALTO, Calif. — Nauto®, an AI-technology company that’s improving the safety of commercial fleets today and the autonomous fleets of tomorrow, today released findings from a study of commercial drivers’ distracted driving behavior and found while nearly all drivers (99 percent) had at least one distracted driving event, behavior improved dramatically when Nauto Prevent In-Cab Alerts were activated within their vehicles — not only reducing the frequency of their distraction, but also the duration and distance traveled while distracted.
+PALO ALTO, Calif. — Nauto®, an AI-technology company that’s improving driver and fleet safety today and the autonomous fleets of tomorrow, today released findings from a study of commercial drivers’ distracted driving behavior and found while nearly all drivers (99 percent) had at least one distracted driving event, behavior improved dramatically when Nauto Driver Behavior Alerts (formerly Nauto Prevent In-Cab Alerts) were activated within their vehicles — not only reducing the frequency of their distraction, but also the duration and distance traveled while distracted.

 Daily headlines about road safety, confirm there’s general agreement that distracted driving is a growing problem.
 In fact, according to the National Highway Traffic Safety Administration (NHTSA) about nine people die each day as a result of distracted driving and another 1,000 injuries occur per day in accidents that reportedly involve a distracted driver.
 We believe this is an underestimation - based on our 2018 study, we found that over 70% of collisions involved distracted driving.